-The Vitacress Conservation Trust (VCT) is a charitable organisation which has been set up to focus on environmental initiatives associated with salad and watercress crop production through working in close partnerships and creating strong links with like-minded organisations such as The Hampshire & Isle of Wight Wildlife Trust and University of Southampton.
+The Vitacress Conservation Trust (VCT) is a charitable organisation which was set up in 2006 to focus on environmental initiatives associated with salad and watercress crop production through working in close partnerships and creating strong links with like-minded organisations such as The Hampshire & Isle of Wight Wildlife Trust and University of Southampton.
 Its two principal objectives are:

 We are committed to creating and building a Conservation Trust that really does make a difference, improving and protecting some of the special habitats we are privileged to work in and around and making them better understood by, and accessible to, the public – especially our local schools.

 Trustees of the Vitacress Conservation Trust

 Alison Wakeham has lived in Hampshire for 25 years, near Alresford, overlooking the watercress beds.